alpergunes/alpergunes/README.md

   Hi there 👋 I'm Alper 👨‍💻
 </h1>
 <p align='center'>
   A data science enthusiast and python lover.
+I am a senior econometry student at Dokuz Eylül University.
+I am interested in machine learning and artificial intelligence.
+I’m trying to improve myself in these areas.
+After my bachelor degree, I am planning to receive a graduate degree and to work on various projects about machine learning and artificial intelligence.